-Your pathologist also needs to examine the tumour to make sure it does not have other features that are seen in cancers of the thyroid gland but not seen in NIFTP.
+Your pathologist also needs to examine the tumour to ensure it does not have other features that are seen in cancers of the thyroid gland but not in NIFTP.
 Pathologists call these features exclusion criteria and they include:

 Once removed completely, the cells in an NIFTP should not be able to spread to other parts of the body.
 Patients with NIFTP alone also do not require additional surgery or treatment with radioactive iodine.

 However, for a small number of patients initially diagnosed with NIFTP, tumour cells will be found later in a lymph node or other part of the body.
 Tumour cells that spread to a lymph node or other part of the body are called metastasis.
-When this happens, it is likely that a small area of tumour capsule invasion or other exclusion criteria (see above) was not seen when the tumour was examined.
+When this happens, it is likely that a small area of tumour capsule invasion was not seen when the tumour was examined.
 In this situation, the original diagnosis may need to be changed.

 Lymph nodes are small immune organs located throughout the body.
 Lymph nodes may be removed at the same time as your thyroid gland to look for cells that may have spread from the tumour to the lymph node.
 The movement of tumour cells to a lymph node is called metastasis.